 And while a glass of wine with dinner is nothing to sneeze at, a glass of wine IN dinner is awfully good too.

-Wine gives so much depth and flavor to everything it touches.
 I add wine to my vegan French dip sandwiches and jackfruit carnitas tacos for extra richness.

 And whenever I am making a mushroom side dish, wine is an absolute must.
+Wine and earthy mushrooms go together like bottles and corks.

-‘Shrooms already have a meaty taste and texture with plenty of umami on their own.
 Then you add in the boldness of red wine & some sautéed garlic, and you have a side dish that really stands out.

 It takes little time and effort to make, but lacks nothing in flavor.